KuanLi-good/stickman/README.md

-A fun little stickman game build upon JavaFX.
-Some design patterns are interpreted.

-gradle run the project will automatic generate the game window.
+A fun little stickman game built upon JavaFX.
+A variety of Design Patterns are incorporated. gradle run the project will automatic generate the game window.

 -- Keyboard Control: